osctl - command line interface for container management.

 seconds passes.
 If it time outs, the container is killed.
 This behaviour can

-be changed with options --timeout
+be changed with options --timeout, --kill and --dont-kill. -F, --[no-]foreground

-Open container console (can be later detached), see ct console
+Open container console (can be later detached), see ct console.

-message
+-m, --message message

 Message sent to logged-in container users.

-, --kill
+-k, --kill

 Do not request a clean shutdown, kill the container immediately.